San Antonio Art League & Museum

 San Antonio, TX 78204

 In the heart of the King William Historic District lies this intimate house-turned-museum and gallery.
 Built in 1896, this historic building now houses the San Antonio Art League.
-Focusing on Texas artists, it proudly holds over 400 works in its permanent collection.
-Works in all media - including paintings, drawings, prints and photographs - hang with ceramics and sculpture.
+Focusing on Texas artists, it proudly holds over 600 works in its permanent collection.
+Works in all media - including paintings, drawings, prints and photographs, ceramics and scupture - are available for public viewing.
 Revolving contemporary exhibits highlight both local and regional artists, and represent the unique work of Texas talent.

-In 1988 the San Antonio Art League purchased this location, a remodelled carriage housem.
-The facility provides security, climate controls, and space than prior locations for the league's permanent collection.
-Notable Texan artists such as Robert and Julian Onderdonk, José Arpa, Emma Richardson Cherry, E. G. Eisenlohr, Martha Mood, Charles Umlauf, and Amy Freeman Lee are represented in the league's collection, which contains artworks in a variety of media, including oil paintings, watercolors, graphic art, photography, ceramics, sculpture, furniture, and decorative art objects.
+In 1988 the San Antonio Art League purchased this location, a remodeled carriage house.
+The facility provides security, climate controls, and space for the league's permanent collection.
+Notable Texan artists such as Robert and Julian Onderdonk, José Arpa, Emma Richardson Cherry, E. G. Eisenlohr, Martha Mood, Charles Umlauf, and Amy Freeman Lee are represented in the league's diverse and highly respected collection.

 The San Antonio Art League is a nonprofit organization that is supported by its membership and donations.